Long-Term Disability Lawyer Serving Barrington, RI

 Our LTD lawyers are well-versed in ERISA law, which governs group long-term disability policies.
 Having an ERISA attorney assist you is beneficial because these laws are often difficult to navigate.

 For example, under ERISA, you must have all your evidence on the record during the appeal stage.
 You cannot submit further evidence after this stage, which complicates matters should your case go to court.
 Additionally, there are strict deadlines.
-If you miss even just one of them, it could lead to a denial of benefits.
+If you miss even just one of them, it could lead to a denied claim.
 A long-term disability attorney will gather all necessary evidence and submit it on time.

 What Evidence Do You Need to Submit for Your LTD Claim?